Nobody Knows My Name: Essays

-1. The Discovery of What It Means To Be an American
+1. "The Discovery of What It Means To Be an American"

-The Discovery of What It Means To Be an American was an essay published in The New York Times Book Review on January 25, 1959.
+"The Discovery of What It Means To Be an American" was an essay published in The New York Times Book Review on January 25, 1959.
 In it, Baldwin expands on his time in Europe and reflects on how his self-exile led to personal discoveries on his national identity.
 Baldwin opens the essay by discussing the reasoning behind his decision to leave the United States in favor of Europe.
 He states his quest to find an identity for himself outside of the segregated and white dominated society of the U.S at the time.
-Baldwin’s exploration of what it means to be an American is rooted in his acute awareness of racial injustice, historical oppression, and the complexities of national identity for black Americans.
-By writing on his experiences in Paris, Baldwin was able to rid himself of the label “negro”.
+Baldwin's exploration of what it means to be an American is rooted in his acute awareness of racial injustice, historical oppression, and the complexities of national identity for black Americans.
+By writing on his experiences in Paris, Baldwin was able to rid himself of the label "negro".
 Instead, adopting a more emancipated identity as an American while abroad.
 Baldwin points to this personal revelation having emerged from the experience of alienation shared by all Americans abroad.

 Baldwin argues that while exile allows American writers intellectual freedom, no country in the world is entirely free and pure.

-2. Princes and Power
+2. "Princes and Power"

-Published in Encounter in 1957, 'Princes and Power' is an essay on Baldwin's experiences at the 1956 Conference of Negro African Writers and Artists (Le Congrès des Ecrivains et Artistes Noirs).
+Published in Encounter in 1957, "Princes and Power" is an essay on Baldwin's experiences at the 1956 Conference of Negro African Writers and Artists (Le Congrès des écrivains et artistes noirs).
 Baldwin writes on various different figures who attended the conference and engages with the ideas they presented.

-3. Fifth Avenue Uptown: A Letter from Harlem
+3. "Fifth Avenue Uptown: A Letter from Harlem"

-Published in Esquire magazine in 1960, 'Fifth Avenue Uptown: A Letter from Harlem is a contemplation of ghettos and their role within American society.
+Published in Esquire magazine in 1960, "Fifth Avenue Uptown: A Letter from Harlem" is a contemplation of ghettos and their role within American society.
 Within the essay, Baldwin argues that the existence of ghettos is a representation of the lack of empathy present within America.
 The essay begins with Baldwin introducing readers to his childhood home of Fifth Avenue, which has seen drastic changes due to the construction of a new housing project.
 While Baldwin mentions the physical changes, the essay primarily focuses on the changes within the community.
 Baldwin describes the presence of "human gaps" that have resulted from a series of deaths.
 These deaths that Baldwin describes are both literal and figurative.
 The literal deaths Baldwin attributes to those killed by World War Two, the Korean War, police brutality, gang warfare and drugs.
 The figurative deaths come from individuals who have sought to forget themselves and the misery that surrounds them through forms of escapism.